MuttiGiacomo/Gait_Analysis_RPA/README.md

 - feat_labelled : folder containing the .txt files of the labelled data of the single acquisition experiments and the .txt file with all the labelled data put together to form the complete "supervised" dataset.

+- phase_img : images of the five detected gait phases to show on the plot.